Ann Sychterz

 - CSCE 2022, Canada, Session Chair and Technical Committee

-- CSCE 2021, Canada, Session Chair and Technical Committee
+- Canadian Society for Civil Engineering (CSCE) 2021, Canada, Session Chair and Technical Committee

-- ASCE EMI International conference 2021, Durham, UK, Minisymposium 74 "Adaptive and Controllable Modular Structures", Session Chair and Technical Committee
+- American Society of Civil Engineers (ASCE) Engineering Mechanics Institute (EMI) International conference 2021, Durham, UK, Minisymposium 74 "Adaptive and Controllable Modular Structures", Session Chair and Technical Committee

 Presentations